-Near The MAC difference will near be sough at the second s Note: The MAC difference will not be applied toward any annual deductible, annual coinsurance maximum or annual out-of-pocket maximum.
-BCBSM may limit the quantity of select medications.
-These limits are consistent with FDA approved dosing guidelines.
-BCBSM's drug interchange and generic copayment/coinsurance waiver program encourages physicians to prescribe less-costly generic equivalent drugs.
-If your physician rewrites your prescription for the recommended generic or over-the-counter (OTC) alternate drug, you will only have to pay the applicable generic copayment/coinsurance percentage.
+Note: The MAC difference will not be applied toward any annual deductible, annual coinsurance maximum or annual out-of-pocket maximum.
+Quantity limits for BCBSM may limit the quantity of select medications.
+These limits are selected drugs consistent with FDA approved dosing guidelines.
+Drug interchange and BCBSM's drug interchange and generic copayment/coinsurance waiver generic program encourages physicians to prescribe less-costly generic Copayment/Coinsurance equivalent drugs.
+If your physician rewrites your prescription for the Waiver Program recommended generic or over-the-counter (OTC) alternate drug, you will only have to pay the applicable generic copayment/coinsurance percentage.
 In select cases, BCBSM may waive the initial copayment/coinsurance after your prescription has been rewritten.
 BCBSM will notify you if you are eligible for a waiver.
-Benefits are excluded for elective lifestyle drugs.
+Elective lifestyle drugs Benefits are excluded for elective lifestyle drugs.
 Note: Elective lifestyle drugs are lifestyle drugs that treat conditions such as sexual impotency, infertility or help in weight loss.
 They are not drugs that are designed to treat acute or chronic illnesses or are prescribed for medical conditions that have demonstrable physical harm if not treated.
 Smoking cessation drugs are not considered elective lifestyle drugs and are a payable benefit.
 BCBSM determines when a drug is an elective drug.
-BCBSM's specialty review program does not allow coverage for drugs prescribed for uses other than those approved by the FDA.
-This program requires a prior authorization review of high cost specialty drugs.
-BCBSM may discuss with your physician the use of specific prescription drugs in once-daily dosage regimens as opposed to using lower multiple doses of the same drug.
-To stay consistent with FDA approved labeling for drugs, some medications may have quantity limits.
+Off-label/ High-cost BCBSM's specialty review program does not allow coverage for drugs specialty review prescribed for uses other than those approved by the FDA.
+This programs program requires a prior authorization review of high cost specialty drugs.
+Dose optimization BCBSM may discuss with your physician the use of specific prescription drugs in once-daily dosage regimens as opposed to using lower multiple doses of the same drug.
+Quantity Limits To stay consistent with FDA approved labeling for drugs, some medications may have quantity limits.